Charoen Rat Road: Marketplace

-Wongwian Yai Market is a small market and quite ordinary compared to others in Thailand.
-It is selling a lot of things and offer a wide variety of seafood and fresh ingredients.
+Wongwian Yai Market is a small market offering a wide variety of seafood and fresh ingredients.
 It is best to take the BTS subway system because transportation in the road becomes congested in the late afternoon.

 Ngernvichit market is a small market which located opposite of Wongwian Yai Market.
 Mainly, it is selling fresh foods such as vegetables, fruits, sweets, prepared foods Consumer.

 Sesavej Market is a smallest market in the road which located next to the Ngernvichit market.
 Mostly it is selling same as the Ngernvichit market such as fresh food and Ready-to-eat foods.

 Shophouse

 Most of the buildings along Charoen Rat Road are used as commercial and residential spaces.
 These buildings are located on both sides of the road and are typically 3–4 stories high.
 The ground floors are often used as retail spaces which is known as the largest and most comprehensive retail and wholesale center for fabrics and materials used in the production of bags in Thailand.
 This street has been popular among both small and large bag manufacturers in the country's industry for many decades.
 For the upper floors are used as residential areas for the local residents.